 You need a plugin that cleans your website instantly.

 4. Unlimited Cleanups

 A website can be targeted and hacked more than once.
-The average WordPress security plugin offers an expensive one-time cleanup service.
+Most average WordPress security plugins offer an expensive one-time cleanup service.

 Theme and plugin vulnerabilities in WordPress are really common.
 In fact, the WordPress security that you opt for needs to be up for a stiff battle against malicious code.